Starlink Installation — Serving Montgomery County, MD

 Biotech Executive Home Office — Potomac

-A biotech executive in Potomac's Avenel community needed failover internet for remote work involving proprietary research data transfers.
-Her Comcast connection dropped during two consecutive days of thunderstorms, causing failed uploads of time-sensitive clinical trial data.
-We added Starlink as a secondary WAN with automatic failover — the router switches to satellite in under 3 seconds when cable goes down, maintaining her VPN and file transfer sessions.
+A biotech executive in Potomac's Avenel community needed a secondary internet path for remote work involving large research data transfers.
+We added Starlink as a secondary WAN with automatic failover and tested the configured recovery behavior during commissioning.

 Rural Damascus Property — Upper County